 Today in History -

-One day in the second half of the ninth century, a poor young woman on her way to the market dropped her basket of eggs, breaking all of them.
+One day in the latter half of the ninth century, a poor young woman on her way to market dropped her basket of eggs—shattering all of them.

-The young woman knelt on the ground beside the fallen basket and began to weep.
+She knelt beside the broken mess and began to weep.

-The local bishop had been out for his morning stroll and happened to see the entire episode.
-He attempted to console the woman, but she was having none of it.
 Without the eggs, she had nothing to sell at market.
 Nothing to sell meant no money to sustain her family.
-Being unable to sustain her family meant, well, what it usually means: degradation, illness, and eventually death.
-Soothing words from a bishop weren't much help.
+And no money to sustain her family meant the usual chain of events: degradation, illness, and eventually death.
+In that context, soothing words from a bishop didn’t carry much weight.

-"Tis a sign of God's grace and compassion," the bishop said.
-"I am but his -"
+“It is a sign of God’s grace and compassion,” the bishop replied.
+“I am but His -

-"All things are possible with God," the bishop began, but the poor young woman interrupted again.
+“All things are possible with God,” the bishop began, but the young woman wasn’t done.

-"All-powerful God?
+“All-powerful God?
 All-knowing God?
-I work meself to death eight days to the week, and when he finally comes through with a miracle - it's fixin' me eggs?
+I work meself to death eight days a week, and when He finally drops a miracle—it’s fixin’ me eggs?
 What about a floor for me hut?
-What about clothes for me young-uns?
-What about -"
+What about clothes for me young’uns?
+What about -”

-So make up a St Swithun you can live with.
+So go ahead: make up a St. Swithun you can live with.

 143 years ago today, Charles J. Guiteau stood up in the lobby of the B&O Railroad Depot in Washington, DC, and yelled, "I am a stalwart and Arthur is President now!"
 (Maybe it would have sounded less crazy if he said it in Latin - Ego sum a stalwart quod Arthur est Praesieo iam!
 All future Presidential assassins should take up Latin. ) The event might have passed without notice had Guiteau not been shooting President James Garfield at the time.